hello-robot/stretch_firmware/README.md

 * Launch the Arduino IDE
 * Open the appropriate sketch for the board to be updated
-* Select the appropriate board type from the menu Tools/Board
+* Select the appropriate board type from the menu Tools/Board/hello*
-* Select the appropriate port name (eg /dev/ttyACM0 ) that maps to the correct USB device
+* Select the appropriate port from Tools/Port (eg /dev/ttyACM0 ) that maps to the correct USB device
 * Select Sketch/Upload from the menu.
 The new firmware will load to the board.

 ## Flashing the Stepper Calibration